21 Must-Read Stats About How Many Emails Are Sent per Day

 15. 39% of spam emails are healthcare-related.

 While spam comes in many different forms, one of them reigns supreme: Healthcare-related emails.
-In fact, 39% of all unwanted emails fall in this category.
+In fact, 39% of all unwanted emails fall into this category.

 Product-related spam comes in second, at barely 12% of the total.
 Extortions, phishing, and scam content account for 10%, 9%, and 5%, respectively.